pk-fr/yakpro-po/README.md

  	           use --clean  command line parameter, and then re-obfuscate all!

 ## Other command line options:
+    --silent                do not display Information level messages.
+    --debug                 (internal debugging use) displays the syntax tree.
+    -s or
+    --no-strip-indentation  force output not to be on a single line --scramble-mode identifier (or hexa or numeric) force scramble mode

 ## YOU MUST BE AWARE OF:
 	If your obfuscated software makes use of external libraries